V1ola1ne/Download-Files-PS-Module/README.md

 With the Release of Version 1.0.1 the module `Modules.Downloads.Files` is available at the PSGallery, for easier download.

+## !!!
+Important information !!!

+Invoke-Webrequest seems to perform a lot better, under certain conditions.\
+Further investigation might be needed.\
+Current suspicion is, that setting scheduling to prioritize background processes in advanced system Settings, on Windows, might be the cause of this.

 ## Requirements

     Microsoft.PowerShell.ThreadJob -> Newest Version